Jeff Antoniuk

 Jeff Antoniuk (/ænˈtoʊniʌk/ an-TOH-nee-uk; born October 6, 1965) is a Canadian-American saxophonist and educator.
-Born in Alberta, Canada, he has lived in the U.S. since 1986.
+Born in Edmonton, Alberta, Canada, he has lived in the U.S. since 1986.
 He directs Jazz Band Masterclass, inDepth Jazz, and Capital City Voices, which serve vocalists and instrumentalists.
 In 2005 he co-founded Maryland Summer Jazz, The festival is held in Rockville, Maryland.

 Education

 Antoniuk holds a master of music degree from the University of North Texas, where his course work focused on jazz performance and West African ethnomusicology.
 He began his undergraduate work at Grant MacEwan University in Canada and completed his bachelor's degree at the North Texas.
 He is a recipient of the Canada Council for the Arts "B Grant," and used it to study with Blue Note recording artist Tim Hagans.

 Career

 Antoniuk began touring internationally while a student at North Texas.
 He spent a decade touring and recording in the U.S. with the Unified Jazz Ensemble.
 Four of those years were spent as an Artist in Residence with the National Endowment for the Arts (NEA).
 In 2000, he won the Sammy Nestico Big Band Composition Award, sponsored by The Airmen of Note big band.

 In 2004, he founded the Jazz Update quartet.
 It includes bassist Tom Baldwin, pianist Wade Beach, and drummer Tony Martucci.
 They perform their compositions in addition to music by John Coltrane, Duke Ellington, Billy Strayhorn, Thelonious Monk, Wayne Shorter, Joe Henderson, and Kenny Dorham.
 Brotherhood was released in 2010 and Here Today in 2007.